 For transportation, there are many vehicles to choose from, such as:

 - … and more

-As we mentioned, it also has GrabFood, which is a food delivery app that allows you to order from a multitude of restaurants and cafes in Bali, perfect for those lazy days.
+As we mentioned, it also has GrabFood, which is a food delivery app that allows you to order from a multitude of restaurants and cafes, perfect for those lazy days in Bali.
 There is also GrabPay, a digital wallet that allows you to pay for Grab services.